 The wide functionality of the BACCH-dSP includes the following main features:

-A main feature of BACCH-dSP is BACCH 3D Sound, which is an advanced patented crosstalk cancellation technology, developed at Princeton University, that yields vivid and accurate 3D imaging from binaural audio over loudspeakers.
+A main feature of BACCH-dSP is BACCH 3D Sound, which is an advanced patented crosstalk cancellation technology, developed at Princeton University, that yields vivid and accurate 3D imaging from binaural (and regular stereo) audio over loudspeakers.
 This is the same technology at the heart of Theoretica’s highly acclaimed high-end audio processor, the BACCH-SP.

 Unlike other crosstalk cancellation technologies, BACCH® 3D Sound produces no tonal distortion and can be individualized to the listener’s head and ear shape, the particular response of the loudspeakers and the loudspeakers/listening configuration through a quick and easy calibration using the in-ear BACCH-BM binaural microphone.